 (Don’t get me wrong, I like Borth; it’s just that I find you don’t need to visit so often once you’ve given up heroin.)

 Within a day of steeping, your sloe gin will start to colour.

 Again, opinions vary on the efficacy of shaking, but I find it gives my day a purpose and something to look forward to.

-After a month (or two, or three) of this, filter the liquid into a clean bottle (or into a jug and back into the bottle – I’m sure you can work this bit out) and leave for another month.
+After about three months, filter the liquid into a clean bottle (or into a jug and back into the bottle – I’m sure you can work this bit out) and leave for another month.